 But you also want to have a list of prospects that you reach out to on a regular basis.
 It could be as simple as sending them information that they would find valuable to sending a regularly scheduled email newsletter with news and information about your industry or market to setting up meetings with clients who you have decided are priorities on your list.

-Repeat and Referred Business To Help Fill Your Pipeline
+Repeat and Referred Business to Help Fill Your Pipeline

 You can also avoid falling into the feast or famine trap by getting repeat and referred business.
 This strategy lets you spend less time chasing business and more time doing the good work that you want to do as a consultant.

-Sometimes it's a passive process where existing clients ask you to do more or a former clients calls you back do something else for them.
+Sometimes it's a passive process where existing clients ask you to do more or a former client calls you back do something else for them.
 But it should never only be a passive experience!